Wonderland in Natchez: New business takes off in pandemic - Mississippi's Best Community Newspaper

 “It has gone really well, which is shocking to most people,” Pate said.
 “After COVID, the world needed color.
 It was important for me to create a space where your imagination just takes you across rainbows and butterflies to a place that inspires everyone who walks through that pink door.”

 The store is open Tuesday through Saturday from 10 a.m. to 5 p.m. and Sunday from 11 a.m. to 3 p.m.
-More information about Olivina Boutique can be found online at olivinaboutique.com.
+More information about Olivina Boutique can be found online at olivinanatchez.com.

 Three from Monterey arrested for indecent behavior with juveniles